 Sometimes, especially in the very elderly and debilitated, it may be appropriate to provide no treatment (given the slow growth and low risk of many superficial BCCs) or palliative (debulking or radiotherapy) treatment if the tumour is symptomatic.

-- Mortality is low because basal cell carcinomas (BCCs) rarely metastasise.
+- Mortality is low because BCCs rarely metastasise.

 - Recurrent tumours have poorer cure rates than primary tumours.